blackfist/tutorial_elixir_plug_ecto/README.md

 from Application.get_env or if there is a mistake in `config/config.exs` then the result that gets sent to your supervisor is `nil` instead of an integer.
 Make sure that the web port setting code in both of those files is right.

+# Last notes
+Want to have a discussion about anything here?
+[Open an issue](https://github.com/blackfist/tutorial_elixir_plug_ecto/issues).
+Also, if you like this, [toss me a follow on twitter](https://twitter.com/bfist)